kepidet/starbucks-offer-success/README.md

 ## Results<a name="results"></a>

-- The main findings of the code can be found at the post available [here]().
+The main findings of the code can be found at the post available [here](https://bernadett-kepenyes.medium.com/starbucks-capstone-challenge-f0a0cd6b18b1).

+In this project Decision Tree Classifier was the best model to predict the success of an offer.
+The challenge was great to work on a real-world project, and also shows that there is still room for improvement and needs to learn further how to finetune variables to reach the best prediction capability.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>